Overview for normal glucose digestion and diabetes mellitus

 This is all for the causes, symptoms, and diagnoses of diabetes type 1.
 Now, we will discuss the same parameters for diabetes type 2.
 C-peptide a breakdown product of Insulin, can be used as a differential key between Diabetes Type 1 and Diabetes Type 2, In the case of Diabetes Type 1, it is very low or mostly absent.

 Diabetes mellitus type 2

-A slow developing type which has a wide prevalence (90% of diabetic patients) due to the fact that it occurs in middle-aged adults and related in usually with obesity, commonly people beyond 40 years old.
+A slow-developing type which has a wide prevalence (90% of diabetic patients) due to the fact that it occurs in middle-aged adults and related in usually with obesity, commonly people beyond 40 years old.
 The pancreas doesn’t produce or synthesize enough insulin for the body requirement, or there is the resistance of the cells to insulin.
-In conclusion, Diabetes type 2 may require insulin or other approaches, It is formerly called ‘non-insulin dependent diabetes mellitus’.Because most patients either take medications and just adjust their lifestyle.
+In conclusion, Diabetes type 2 may require insulin or other approaches.
+Formerly, they call it ‘non-insulin dependent diabetes mellitus’.Because most patients either take medications and just adjust their lifestyle.
 However, late-stage patients, unfortunately, need insulin.

 Here is borderline diabetes:

-It is not considered diabetes but it is an alarm for developing diabetes type 2.
+It does not consider diabetes but it is an alarm for developing diabetes type 2.
 Good news is, It’s a reversible state.

 If you are pre-diabetic: